Houston Grandparent’s Rights Lawyer

 If you believe your grandchild is put in imminent danger by living with their parents, then call Child Protective Services at 1-800-252-5400.
 Additionally, you may be able to get an emergency court order to protect the child.

-If your grandchild already lives with you and their parent wants them back, then you should definitely talk to a knowledgeable attorney before making any decisions, especially if you truly believe the child is safer with you.
-You can also discuss the matter with the child’s parent and let them know that you believe the best solution for the child is that they stay with you.
+If your grandchild already lives with you and their parent wants them back, then you should definitely talk to a knowledgeable grandparent's rights attorney before making any decisions, especially if you truly believe the child is safer with you.
+You can also discuss the matter with the child’s parents and let them know that you believe the best solution for the child is that they stay with you.